-global economy;
+- · global economy;

-Australian economy and positioning within the economic cycle;
+- Australian economy and positioning within the economic cycle;

-- sectors within the Australian market;
+- · sectors within the Australian market;

 - phase of the interest rate cycle; and

-- state of the property market (eg comparative investment merit).
+- state of the property market (e.g. comparative investment merit).

-The Fund Manager may form views on the factors outlined above, and may re weight the Portfolio accordingly.
+The Fund Manager may form views on the factors outlined above, may re-weight the Portfolio accordingly.

-(a) Market risk
+(d) Market risk